MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/autocomplete.md

 **Type**: string<br />
 **Optional**: True

 The default scope is searching across all search–configured entities and fields.
+This uses the same [Query SearchEntity type](query.md#searchentity-type) used by the query API.

 ### `filter` parameter